 With the Comfort Plus model we have a control panel to click the AquaGo into different modes.
 In “Eco” mode, the unit operates like a standard, tankless water heater where the heating unit starts up when water starts flowing.
 This takes a little bit of time to heat up – maybe about 15-20 seconds – and then you get hot water at your faucet.
 It saves propane but uses a bit more water.

 In “Comfort” mode (2nd option), the small tank in the unit heats water to above 102F prior to the ask for water, so it’s already hot when you turn the faucet on!
 The heating of this tank takes very little time.
 This uses more propane (a little) but saves water usage, which is great if you’re out boondocking.

 “Winterization” and “Clean” are also options.
-Winterization is for operation with the electric antifreeze kit and “Clean” which is used for a declacification process that is one-of-its-kind in the industry!
+You’ll use the “Winterization” option for operation with the electric antifreeze kit.
+“Clean” starts an automatic decalcification process that is one-of-its-kind in the industry!
 We cover these options in a bit more detail down below.

 AquaGo Pros and Considerations

-- Hybrid tank allows for instant hot water in Comfort mode – no waiting for the heating unit to start up
+The on-demand function means that we have an inexhaustible hot water supply.
+The innovative hybrid tank design allows for instant hot water in Comfort mode.
+This means no waiting for the heating unit to start up.

 The Truma Comfort Plus model operates in temperatures down to -4F (if RV is designed for winter conditions and water pipes aren’t iced).
 Additionally, built-in safety features monitor flame, low-voltage, over-voltage, overcurrent, flue fan, and water temperature.